dikhan/terraform-provider-openapi/examples/goa/README.md

 docker run -p 9090:9090 goa-service-provider-api
 ````

-## Running terraform-provider-api against this API
+## Running terraform-provider-openapi against this API

 - Install terraform-provider-api and the symlink for 'goa' provider: